AlexandrosKyriakakis/Lessons/README.md

 # Lessons Schedule

-Lessons Schedule is a project to calculate the expectation dates of lessons' grades release at Electrical and Computer Engineering department o National Technical Univercity of Athens.
+Lessons Schedule is a project that can be used to calculate the expected release dates of all lessons grades at Electrical and Computer Engineering department o National Technical Univercity of Athens.
 This Project contains implementation of Web Scraping, Probabilities and Randomized Algorithms.

 ## Web Scraping